-The central question in this paper is whether Taylor rules can provide evidence of out-of-sample predictability for stock returns.
+The central question in this paper is whether the variables that typically enter a Taylor rule can provide evidence of out-of-sample predictability for stock returns.
 To evaluate the out-of-sample performance of the models with Taylor rule fundamentals, we use two test statistics that are based on the MSPE comparison: the Diebold and Mariano (1995) and West (1996) (DMW) test and the Clark and West (2006).
 The two tests are described below.